ishtufinquant/portfolio-optimizer/ReadMe.md

 python portfolio_optimization.py
 ```

-📌 The script runs both the simulation and optimization methods with a clean `main()` function.
-Future versions will modularize the code and support CLI inputs.
+📌 The script runs both the simulation and optimization methods in a straightforward top-down flow.
+Future versions will modularize the code and may include CLI support or a `main()` wrapper.

 ---